Learning the Lessons issue 44 (plain text format)

 Looking ahead - integrity inspections

 We continue to hold forces to account for how effective their arrangements are in these areas.
 The HMICFRS integrity team have recently started inspections of vetting, counter-corruption, and professional standards arrangements in all forces.
-We assess how effectively the force vet its workforce, protect the information it holds, and tackle corruption (including potential corruption).
+We assess how effectively the force vet its workforce, protect the information it holds, and tackles corruption (including potential corruption).
 We also assess how effectively the force promote high standards of behaviour and investigate public complaints and conduct matters.
 The content, structure and focus of these inspections reflects the policing landscape in relation to public complaints and police conduct, and the views gathered from external consultation.

 The impact of police corruption and misconduct on public trust and confidence is immeasurable.
 Everyone in policing has a responsibility to keep the public safe.
 It is no longer acceptable to ignore poor behaviour.
 Do the right thing if you see behaviour that falls below the standards expected.
 Call it out.